Follow Up Progression

 Any notes made (either when the follow up was created or the completed notes) will not be included in the secondary follow up.

 If the secondary follow up assignee needs to see the notes from the previous follow up, they can do so by viewing the profile of the person to be followed up on > Click More (on the left) > Click "Follow Ups" > Click "Show Completed Assignments"

 Stacking Follow Up Progressions

-You can use the follow up progression to stack as many automated follow up assignments as necessary.
+You can use the follow up progression automation to stack up as many automated follow up assignments as you would like.

 About Follow Ups

 If you need assistance with learning more about Follow Ups, please view any of the following articles: